Volvo S70: S70

 With the S70, Volvo continued to offer a mid-size saloon.
 With a variety of models and options it was well received but was outsold by its estate variant the V70.

 With engines choices ranging from 126PS to 250PS, and a diesel engine finally being available for the saloon as well as the Bi-Fuel, there was something for everyone.
 Market adjustments meant that outside of Europe no TDI or Bi-Fuel models were available.

 Specialised versions for the fleet market, such as a taxi and police variant, were now available from the factory.
-Notable uses of police S70's were by some British highway patrol forces and even some North American police forces.
+Notable uses of police S70s were by some British highway patrol forces and even some North American police forces.

 S70 AWD

-From model year 1998 to 2000 a S70 AWD was offered.
+From the 1998 model year to 2000 a S70 AWD was offered.
 It used the same setup as the V70 AWD, with the exception of the rear self-leveling suspension being an option rather than a standard feature.
 The only available engine was the 193 PS 2.4 L turbo with either a 4-speed automatic or 5-speed manual transmission.